-If you have come into contact with blood or body fluids in any of the ways described above, you may need a vaccine or medication as soon as possible to protect against infection.
+If you have come into contact with blood or body fluids in any of the ways described above, you may need treatment (such as a vaccine or medication) as soon as possible to protect against infection.
 It is important that you are assessed as soon as possible after the contact.

 What will happen at the emergency department?

-You will be asked to give informed consent in order for your blood to be tested for HIV, hepatitis B and C. Treatment will be determined based on the type of exposure to blood or body fluids and your test results.
-The emergency doctor may try to determine whether the person’s blood or body fluid may be infectious for HIV, hepatitis B and C.
+You will be asked to give informed consent in order for your blood to be tested for HIV, hepatitis B and C. Your treatment will be determined based on the type of exposure to blood or body fluids and your test results.
+The health care provider may also try to determine whether the person’s blood or body fluid with which you had contact may be infectious for HIV, hepatitis B and C.

-In case of possible exposure to HIV, the doctor may start you on a course of anti-virus medications without waiting for test results.
-These medications should be started within 2 hours after exposure, or as soon as possible within 72 hours.
-The doctor will refer you to your own doctor if these medications should be taken for 1 full month.
+In case of possible exposure to HIV, the health care provider may start you on a course of antiviral medications without waiting for test results.
+These medications should be started as soon as possible, and are most effective if started within 2 hours of exposure.
+You will be referred to your own health care provider if you need to continue taking these medications for 1 full month.

 To help protect you from hepatitis B disease, you may be given a hepatitis B vaccine and hepatitis B immune globulin.
 Hepatitis B immune globulin contains antibodies that provide immediate but short-term protection against hepatitis B virus.
 The hepatitis B vaccine provides long lasting protection by helping your body make its own antibodies against the virus.

-To find out if you have become infected from contact with blood or body fluids, you will need follow-up blood tests at 3 and 6 weeks and then at 6 and 9 months after the exposure.
+To find out if you have acquired an infection as a result of the incident, you will need follow-up blood tests at 3 and 6 weeks and then at 3 months after the exposure.

 What is the risk of getting HIV, hepatitis B or hepatitis C?